 Other ways to manage or reduce the side effects of methotrexate include:

-- Taking injectable methotrexate: People who experience nausea can also talk to their doctor about switching to injectable methotrexate.
+- Taking injectable methotrexate: People who experience nausea can also talk with a doctor about switching to injectable methotrexate.
 This treatment bypasses the stomach, so it may help prevent nausea.

 - Using an analgesic mouthwash: Some mouthwashes contain pain relievers such as lidocaine.
 These should help to alleviate pain from mouth ulcers and mouth sores.